nomokazu/linking-attack-poc/README.md

 The following is a description of each parameter that is required to be entered after program execution.

-- Experiment Number : Experiment Number.
-You can decide freely.
+- Experiment Number : The experiment number is used to distinguish the results of each experiment.
+You must enter an experiment number that does not duplicate a number already in the experiment.
+The experiment number must be 0 or positive integer.
 - Run Time : Capture execution time.
+For example, if you specify 30, the camera captures images and Ubertooth receives BLE for 30 seconds.
-- Camera Number Side : The ID assigned by OpenCV to the camera installed on the antenna side.
+- Camera Number Side : The device ID assigned by OpenCV to the camera installed on the antenna side.
 (In most cases, it is one of 1, 2, or 3.)
-- Camera Number Front : The ID assigned by OpenCV to the camera installed on the front side.
+- Camera Number Front : The device ID assigned by OpenCV to the camera installed on the front side.
 (In most cases, it is one of 1, 2, or 3.)

 #### Terminal B